kubesphere/website/content/en/docs/quick-start/_index.md

 ## [Minimal KubeSphere on Kubernetes](https://kubesphere.io/docs/quick-start/minimal-kubesphere-on-k8s/)

 Learn how to install KubeSphere on existing Kubernetes clusters with a minimal installation package.
-Your Kubernetes clusters can be hosed on cloud or on-premises.
+Your Kubernetes clusters can be hosted on cloud or on-premises.

 ## [Create Workspace, Project, Account and Role](https://kubesphere.io/docs/quick-start/create-workspace-and-project/)